benchristelcom/benchristelcom.github.io/src/posts/escape-plan.md

 [^1]: [Patanjali]: "_Yogas-citta-vritti-nirodhaḥ_" ("Yoga is the restriction of the fluctuations of mindstuff").
 Here, "yoga" means meditation.

-A complete meditation manual is *way* beyond the scope of this post, but I can provide a few tips.
+A complete meditation manual is *way* beyond the scope of this post; you should refer to the other resources I mention below.
+Still, I can provide a few tips.

-When you first sit to meditate, your mind *won't* calm down and you won't be able to make it calm down.
-Don't worry about that; it's normal.
+When you first sit to meditate (and for a long time after), your mind *won't* calm down and you won't be able to make it calm down.
+Don't worry about that;
+it's normal.
 Just let your mind run until it runs out of steam.
+This may take a long time — weeks or months of daily practice.

 The mind is like a mill: everything you put in will eventually, inevitably, come out the other side.
 If you want stuff to stop coming out, you have to stop putting stuff